 These are medical conditions which begin to interfere with daily life, mainly because the sufferer tries to avoid particular situations.
 Many types of anxiety disorders exist.

 If interacting with other people causes anxiety, it can become a debilitating condition as this interferes with normal life.
-Anxiety disorders must be diagnosed by a doctor, who will also recommend a treatment plan, usually a talking therapy or herbal remedies initially, and if these are unsuccessful, then conventional medicines might be used.
+Anxiety disorders must be diagnosed by a doctor, who will also recommend a treatment plan, usually talking therapy or herbal remedies initially, and if these are unsuccessful, then conventional medicines might be used.

 Examples of anxiety disorders include: